jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/5- Maps.md

 So even though you call `Enum.slice` with `immutable_array` and get back an array with 2 items, `immutable_array` is still what it started as.
 There are no side effects.

-Of course, there's a trick you can play with the data- take the result of the calculation an *immediately reassign it* to the variable you used.
+Of course, there's a trick you can play with the data- take the result of the calculation and *immediately reassign it* to the variable you used.

 ```bash
 iex(1)> immutable_array = ["Immutability", "is", "great", "don't", "you", "agree"]